toshiharutf/CarND-LaneLines-P1/P1_LaneLines.md

 (image extracted from the opencv documentation)-

 The minimum number of intersections in order to define a line can be tuned with the *threshold* variable.
-The other variable define the resolution of the transformation, and the relation between multiple lines in the same figure.
+The other variables define the resolution of the transformation, and the relation between multiple lines in the same figure.
 The output of this function is a tuple of vectors defined as **[x1 y1 x1 y2]** that indicates a detected line.

 **Note:** In this project, the canny edge detection is not used, since this algorithm reduces the number of available points for the Hough transformation function.
 If less points are avaible, the Hough line algorithm may have problems finding the lines.
 This can be problematic in cases were the quality image is not high enough to distinguish the lane lines, as in the challenge video (see image below), in which in some frames, the lanes on the right side are partially absent.
 The color filtering algorithm by itself make a good job at detecting the lanes, while leaving enough data points for the Hough algorithm.